raspberrypi/documentation/hardware/raspberrypi/bootmodes/msd.md

 # USB mass storage boot

-**USB mass storage boot is available on Raspberry Pi 2B v1.2, 3A+, 3B, and 3B+ only.
-Support for USB mass storage boot will be added to the Raspberry Pi 4B in a future software update which is currently undergoing beta testing.**
+**USB mass storage boot is available on Raspberry Pi 2B v1.2, 3A+, 3B, 3B+, and 4B only.

 This page explains how to boot your Raspberry Pi from a USB mass storage device such as a flash drive or a USB hard disk.
-Note that this feature does not work with all USB mass storage devices.
+Note that models prior to the Pi 4 have known issues which prevent booting with some USB devices.

 See the [bootmodes documentation](README.md) for the boot sequence and alternative boot modes (network, USB device, GPIO or SD boot).